JeppeKlitgaard/ObsidianTweaks/README.md

 # ObsidianTweaks

-This is a small plugin that implements some features of Obsidian that I believe should've been of the core release -- perhaps in the future they will be? ❤️
+This is a small plugin that implements some features of Obsidian that I believe should've been part of the core release -- perhaps in the future they will be? ❤️

 ## Installation